KutalVolkan/Real-Estate-Price-Prediction-Project/README.md

   -  number of rooms
   -  location

+## Cleanining Data
 - Second, cleaning all the data including NaN values, formatting etc.

+## Feature Engineering
-- In the third step we will do some feature engineering like One-Hot Encoding and Handling Outliers etc. It depends all on the data we have.
+- In the third step we will do some Feature Engineering like One-Hot Encoding, Handling Outliers, and Dimensionality Reductionetc.
+It depends all on the data we have.

+After above three-steps the data preparation part should be done, which according to Forbes takes about 80% of the work of data scientists.